 As of today my husband and I have been married for 9 years.
 Hard to believe due to our youthful appearance, I know 🙂

 We had the most beautiful wedding (if I do say so myself).
 It was an outdoor, garden style wedding at a local bed and breakfast.
-We opted to have afternoon wedding with a brunch menu, because we all know that breakfast food is the best food!
+We opted to have an afternoon wedding with a brunch menu because we all know that breakfast food is the best food!

 Our budget was small, so we kept things simple, and did as much of the work ourselves as possible.
 (When I say we, I am actually referring to my mother and me 🙂 )